 4) Routing: alerts to the right people

-Alerts must land in the team’s workflow.
-For most orgs, Slack routing by department + an email fallback is the most reliable combination.
+Alerts must land in the team's workflow.
+For most orgs, Slack or email alerts to the contract owner is the most reliable combination.

 Implementation checklist

-Use this checklist to move from “spreadsheet chaos” to a repeatable renewal process in under two weeks.
+Use this checklist to move from "spreadsheet chaos" to a repeatable renewal process:

-- Add a “decision date” (internal deadline) at least 14 days before notice deadline.
+- Add a "decision date" at least 14 days before notice deadline

-- Track outcomes: renew, terminate, renegotiate, downsize seats, or consolidate tools.
+- Track outcomes: renew, terminate, renegotiate, or consolidate

 Conclusion